 Three On A Date 1978 ABC Movie Promo, Sean Mc, photos © ABC Circle Films

 I was introduced to Marge Emery – a delightful role from June Allyson – in Three on a Date (1978), a wonderfully cheesy Seventies TV movie.
 This TV Movie was discovered in her later acting credits got my curiosity immediately.
 It appealed to me as I’m a bit of a sucker for films from this decade.
 As I love their plots, quirky soundtracks, montages and cast lists.

-Sadly, this movie didn’t have a soft-focus montage or a title song sung by Barry Manilow (or another ballad crooner) as was the norm for those 70s films made for TV.
+Sadly, this movie didn’t have a soft-focus montage or a title song sung by Barry Manilow or another ballad singer as was the norm for those 70s TV movies.
 But the film’s plot and randomness in the cast list reminded me of so many of those great ensemble TV series of around the time.

 The scene is set for the film, as we enter a 1970’s TV studio with a set with funky decor.
 After its groovy theme tune ends, a dating show begins.
 Backstage Angela (Loni Anderson) is feeling nervous, despite the fact she’s a centrefold model and dancer.
 Then she’s on-air and is introduced by Emcee (Geoff Edwards) to her three possible dates.
 All the men wearing a range of 70s best (?) attire.